ADB hires its staff from its 67 members. An applicant must be a citizen of an ADB member to be eligible for employment.

 |9 and 10||Heads of departments and offices and deputy heads of larger departments.|

-Yes, please note that only shortlisted candidates will be contacted.
-Applicants may view the status of their applications online by logging into the ADB Recruitment Center.
+Only shortlisted candidates will be contacted.
+Applicants may view the status of their applications online by logging into the ADB Career and Employment System (ACES).
+Applications for opportunities posted before 1 February 2016 are still accessible for viewing in the decommissioned ADB Recruitment Center (ARC).

 Yes, ADB is currently piloting spouse employment.
 Spouse employment pilot is limited to an International Staff’s spouse and/or registered domestic partner.
 Spouse employment aims to further strengthen ADB’s organizational capabilities, improve the skills mix requirements in the priority areas of operations and commitments, and attract and retain qualified couples who are committed to development work in the region.